peterdikant/xair-remote/README.md

 ### rossdickson.json

 This file configures the X-Touch to operate as defined by Ross Dickson to support live sound mixing.
-The basic concept of the design is to concieve of the encoders `E1` through `E8` and top row of buttons `B01` through `B08` as a set of channel strips where the each encoder adjusts a channel level on turn, resets the level on press, and the button mutes the channel.
+The basic concept of the design is to conceive of the encoders `E1` through `E8` and top row of buttons `B01` through `B08` as a set of channel strips where the each encoder adjusts a channel level on turn, resets the level on press, and the button mutes the channel.
 The rings around the